 H1 experiment at DESY (in Hamburg) between 1998 and 2004.

-Together with my group I try to discover signals of new physics, e.g. physics
+Together with my group I try to discover signals from new physics, e.g. physics

-beyond our current theory of the microscopic world (the so called Standard Model).
+outside our current theory of the microscopic world (the so-called Standard Model).

 astrophysics and theory.